Middle School Curriculum Guide

 FIFTH-GRADE LANGUAGE ARTS

-Grammar/Mechanics: Students use a variety of resources to learn the parts of speech, sentence types, subject-verb agreement, parts of a sentence, punctuation, and capitalization.
-Comma Rules and how to use apostrophes are also studied.
+Students use a variety of resources to learn the parts of speech, sentence types, subject-verb agreement, parts of a sentence, punctuation, and capitalization.
+Comma rules and how to use apostrophes are also studied.

 SIXTH-GRADE LANGUAGE ARTS